 While attending the University of Tulsa College of Law, Brian needed a job and started working at the family business.
-"A year into law school he said, "We've got to get out of this little store and into a big store."
-So that's why we're here," Sara said with a laugh.
-They built and opened their first store, B&B Liquor Warehouse at 7002 S. Mingo Road, in Tulsa, 25 years ago this month with Sara Bohannon as the owner.
+'A year into law school he said, 'We've got to get out of this little store and into a big store.'
+So that's why we're here," Sara said with a They built and opened their first store, B&B Liquor Warehouse at 7002 S. Mingo Road, in Tulsa, 25 years ago this month with Sara Bohannon as the owner.
 After one year, they were so successful they added an additional 1,200 feet onto the building until they ran out of real estate space at that location.
-In 2009, the Oklahoma State laws changed allowing a husband and wife to own two stores.
-Then, the Bohannon's built B&B South at 2828 E. 91st St. Next, Dixie Bohannon, wife of General Manager Brian Bohannon, bought B&B Broken Arrow located at 1000 N. Elm Place.
-Though each store is owned by a Bohannon family member, Dixie says each store is run separately and has its own distinct personality and flair.
-"For us, it's family first, but each of us has our own view of how things should be run," Dixie said.
-She says they all provide a sounding board to each other when they have new ideas.
+In 2009, the Oklahoma State

+B&B SMILES: The Bohannon family is all smiles as they celebrate the 25th year anniversary of B&B Liquor Warehouse, which they opened in 1993 near 71st Street and Mingo Road in Tulsa.
+From left are Sara, Brian, Dixie and Joe Bohannon. laws changed allowing a husband and wife to own two stores.
+Then, the Bohannon's built B&B South at 2828 E. 91st St. Next, Dixie Bohannon, wife of General Manager Brian Bohannon, bought B&B Broken Arrow located at 1000 N. Elm Place Though each store is owned by a Bohannon family member, Dixie says each store is run separately and has its own distinct personality and flair.
+"For us, it's family first, but each of us has our own view of how things should be run," Dixie said. sounding board to each other when they have new ideas.

 They also say the most challenging aspect of the family working together is leaving work at the store when they are together for family gatherings.
 Sara says it's sometimes hard separating business from family.

-"When you're in business for yourself, it's a 24-hour, sevendays-a-week business," she said.
+When you're in business for yourself, it's a 24-hour, sevendays-a-week business," she said.
 However, their family bond and business acumen help each of them relate to the other person's job, more so than most.

-"You don't feel so tied down to the business," Sara said.
+'You don't feel so tied down to the business," Sara said.
 "You know you can count on and depend on each other."
 At 82, Joe is still a practicing attorney and Brian has his law license but doesn't practice.
-Their legal backgrounds have been pivotal in the family's success in navigating the complicated liquor laws that have taken effect since they bought that first store.
-"Their legal minds are a godsend," Dixie said.
+Their legal backgrounds have been pivotal in the family's success in navigating the complicated liquor laws that have taken effect since they bought that first store "Their legal minds are a godsend," Dixie said.